Formula for Your Mind

 I will give you a clue.
 What you fixate on, you will fixate on.
 Seems obvious, right?
 But it's not.
 It's subtle.

-As Christians, our enemy is the devil.
-He is defeated and a tiny little speck under Jesus’s glory and power.
+As Christians, we need to know our enemy is crafty, skilled, and working against us.
+At the same time, we need to know he is defeated and just a tiny little speck under Jesus’s glory and power.
+Scripture says,

 “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
 1 Peter 5:8